 Also, Paul wrote that the dead in Christ would be resurrected when Christ returns a second time to this earth “For the Lord Himself shall descend from heaven with a shout, with the voice of the Archangel, and with the trump of God: and the dead in Christ shall rise first” (1 Thess.
 4:16).
 “We shall all be changed, In a moment, in the twinkling of an eye, at the last trump: for the trumpet shall sound, and the dead shall be raised incorruptible, … and this mortal must put on immortality” (1 Corinthians 15:51-51).

-Jesus declared that rewards and punishments are given at the resurrection (second coming) and not at death. “…thou shalt be recompensed at the resurrection of the just” (Luke 14:14).
+Jesus declared, “…thou shalt be recompensed at the resurrection of the just” (Luke 14:14).
 This means that none of the righteous dead have gone to heaven so far.
 All he dead are waiting in their graves for the judgment at the end of the world.
 “For the Son of man shall come in the glory of his Father with his angels; and then he shall reward every man according to his works” (Matthew 16:27).

 For more Bible support on this topic, check the following link: